alexellis/actions-batch/README.md

 * [x] Using secrets via repository secrets
 * [x] Downloading the results of a build as an artifact

+## You might also be interested in

+* [alexellis/run-job](https://github.com/alexellis/run-job) - run one-shot jobs on Kubernetes
+* [OpenFaaS](https://github.com/openfaas/faas) - portable, open-source FaaS for Kubernetes and [standalone containerd](https://github.com/openfaas/faasd)

 ## How it works

-1. You write a bash script like the ones in [examples](examples) and pass it in as an argument
+1. You write a bash script like the ones in [examples](/examples) and pass it in as an argument
 1. A new repo is created with a random name in the specified organisation
 2. A workflow file is written to the repo along with the shell script, the workflow's only job is to run the shell script and exit
 3. The workflow is triggered and you can check the results